This article features:

 To ensure effectiveness of the QMS, the IATF standard requires accountability on the part of management and proof of competency on the part of workers and auditors.
 Conducting regular audits reinforces adherence to the QMS standard and demonstrates competency, which is also reflected on the audit reports.
 With paper-based audits, providing evidence of accountability and competence is a challenge due to the amount of paperwork that can be unmanageable once they pile up.

-Digital technology can help suppliers and car manufacturers promote continuous improvement, defect prevention, and waste reduction through implementation of an efficient automotive QMS standard. iAuditor, the world’s most powerful mobile auditing app, can help quality managers accomplish the following:
+Digital technology can help suppliers and car manufacturers promote continuous improvement, defect prevention, and waste reduction through implementation of an efficient automotive QMS standard. iAuditor by SafetyCulture, the world’s most powerful mobile auditing app, can help quality managers accomplish the following:

 - Proactively identify noncompliance and defects